flash-global/dockerdevstack/README.md

  the [docker website](https://docs.docker.com/engine/installation/) for more informations.

 ## Usage
+ 1. Clone the project.
+ 2. Rename the `.env.example` to `.env`.
- 1. Modify the .env file with the correct value if necessary.
+ 3. Modify the .env file with the correct value if necessary.
- 2. Run `docker-compose up` at the repository's root.
+ 4. Run `docker-compose up` at the repository's root.
- 3. If you use docker-compose for your other project:
+ 5. If you use docker-compose for your other projects:
-    1. Modify your `docker-compose.yml` and add
+    1. Modify the projects' `docker-compose.yml` and add
     ```
     dev_stack_net:
         external: